The Controlled Substances Act of 1970 and Cannabis

 Barriers to research

 Because of its Schedule I designation, researching cannabis involves a lengthy and complex review process that requires approval from a multitude of federal, state, and local agencies and institutions.
-The supply of cannabis available to study is limited, with the University of Mississippi housing the only operation licensed by the federal government to grow and distribute cannabis for research purposes.2
+Currently, the University of Mississippi houses the only operation licensed by the federal government to grow and distribute cannabis for research purposes.

 On top of the significant regulatory hurdles to conduct research, the cannabis being studied does not reflect what is widely consumed in medical and adult-use markets.
-The cannabis, often stored in a freezer for years before being studied, is significantly less potent.
-There is also a lack of variety regarding strains and available product types for varying consumption methods (concentrates, oils, topicals, etc.) which are common across legalized states.3
+The cannabis, often stored in a freezer for years before being researched, is significantly less potent.
+There is also a lack of variety regarding strains and available product types for varying consumption methods (concentrates, oils, topicals, etc.) that are popular among consumers in legal states.
+The complicated bureaucratic process required to study inferior cannabis prevents meaningful research from taking place and has resulted in a gap in knowledge of the health effects of cannabis.

 Where the federal government stands on cannabis